kujenga/website/content/blog/lunr-search.md

 So we now have some javascript files that do all this neat stuff, but how do we go about incorporating them into the website?
-We now look at the specifics of how we leverage [Hugo Javascript pipes][hugoJSPipes] which utilizes the super speedy [esbuild][esbuildSite] tool for compilation.
-I based my implementation off a fantastic [example repo][preactHugoExample] that I found which connected a lot of the docs here for me.
+We now look at the specifics of how we leverage [Hugo Javascript pipes][hugoJSPipes], which utilizes the super speedy [esbuild][esbuildSite] tool for compilation.
+I based my implementation off a fantastic [example repo][preactHugoExample] that I found which connected a lot of the dots for me.
 This invocation does a few things:

 1. Define the `NODE_ENV` environment for the javascript compilation.
 1. Override the `JSXFactory` and `JSXFragment` options that are passed to